digitalinteraction/trello-client/README.md

 ```

 ### Testing

-> There aren't any tests yet ... oops

 This repo uses [unit tests](https://en.wikipedia.org/wiki/Unit_testing) to ensure that everything is working correctly, guide development, avoid bad code and reduce defects.
 The [Jest](https://www.npmjs.com/package/jest) package is used to run unit tests.